cncf/tag-app-delivery/operator-wg/whitepaper/Operator-WhitePaper_v1-0.md

 ## Related Work
 Initially, Operators were introduced by a blog post on the CoreOS Blog.
-This article provides a rough overview what operators are, why the concept has been developed and how they are built.
+This article provides a rough overview of what operators are, why the concept has been developed and how they are built.
 The insights of this article are mainly used for the definition of operators in this document.
 As the blog post only provided a concise overview, additional terms as capabilities, security and additional concepts are described more in-depth in this document.

-The Operator Pattern as a concept is described in the Kubernetes documentation and therefore provides an overview how an example operator could do and provides starting points for writing an operator [1].
+The Operator Pattern as a concept is described in the Kubernetes documentation and therefore provides an overview of how an example operator could do and provides starting points for writing an operator [1].

 The Book “Kubernetes Operators” [2] provides a comprehensive overview about operators, which problems they solve and the different methods to develop them.
 Definitions made in this book flowed into this document.
 The same applies to the Book “Kubernetes Patterns” (Ibryam, 2019), which provides more technical and conceptual insights to operators.
 Definitions made in these books were summarized in this document (to provide a common declaration of operators).